 "My music palette is tie-dyed with wonderful splats of color from different genre influences," she says.
 "As a kid, when my senses were a sponge, I lapped it all up."

 Raised in the woods of Ohio, Lindsay Latimer grew up in a household well-versed in the performing arts.
 With her mom an art teacher/freelance oil painter and her dad a past musical theater buff, creativity and ingenuity came freely at home.
-From elementary school, Lindsay began reciting poems in regional speech meets, being recommended for creative writing classes in school, and starring in her school musical productions.
+"My first time really performing was for ballet.
+I did that first and then fell into voice lessons," she says.
+"I loved the momentum behind each ballet.
+The ingredients of emotion.
+The music."
 From ages five-fourteen, she attended an assemblage of weekly dance and voice performance classes, with summer enrollments in theater camps at the nationally ranked and internationally acclaimed College-Conservatory of Music at the University of Cincinnati.
 Throughout her high school years, she continued to sharpen her skills, focusing more specifically on musical theater and voice performance.